facebookarchive/fbghc/README.md

   Note: cloning GHC from Github requires a special setup.
 See [Getting a GHC repository from Github][7].

-  *See the GHC team's working conventions regarding [how to contribute a patch to GHC](http://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/FixingBugs).* First time contributors are encouraged to get started by just sending a Pull Request.
+  *See the GHC team's working conventions regarding [how to contribute a patch to GHC](http://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/FixingBugs).* First-time contributors are encouraged to get started by just sending a Pull Request.

 Building & Installing